-20.4.6.
+20.4.4.
 The EMG1 Works:

-- · Are located adjacent to East Midlands Airport; - Are located within the consultation zones for Major Hazard Site H4798; - Include elements of land within parts of the original EMG1 site including the rail freight terminal; - Include land within and around the existing EMG1 public transport interchange and site management building at the EMG1 site entrance; and - Are not located within a 5km radius of any Control of Major Accident Hazard (COMAH) sites or HSE Licensed explosives sites. - 20.4.7.
-Baseline information from Chapters 5 to 19 of this ES (Documents MCO 6.5 6.19) has also been used to inform the MAD assessment. - 20.4.8.
-There are no reasonably foreseeable planning applications or policy allocations that indicate the future baseline for the MCO Application will differ significantly from the current baseline with regards to the vulnerability of the EMG1 Works to the risk of MAD.
+• Is located adjacent to East Midlands Airport;

+- Is located within the consultation zones for Major Hazard Site H4798; - Falls within the East Midlands Freeport designation, specifically the East Midlands Airport and Gateway Industrial Cluster (EMAGIC) site; - Includes elements of land within parts of the original EMG1 site including the rail freight terminal; - Includes land within and around the existing EMG1 public transport interchange and site management building at the EMG1 site entrance. - Is not located within a 5km radius of any Control of Major Accident Hazard (COMAH) sites or HSE Licensed explosives sites. - Will include a compound to host new 33kV switchboard. - 20.4.5.
+Baseline information from ES Chapters 6 to 19 have also been used to inform the MAD assessment.